AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-manage-bid-multipliers.md

      1. Click **[!UICONTROL CSV File Edit]** in the upper right.

-     1. Either a) click **[!UICONTROL Download Template]** and edit the file or b) edit a previously-downloaded template.
+     1. Either a) click **[!UICONTROL Download Template]** and edit the file or b) edit a previously downloaded template.
 Save the edited file to your device or network.

         Downloaded spreadsheets include one sheet for each target type (such as Country, Sources, and Site Category).
 Only existing bid multipliers with values < 1.0 or > 1.0 are included.